elegracer/elegracer.github.io/_posts/2018-12-15-numerically-stable-exp-and-log-of-se3.md

 ---
 layout: post
 title: "Numerically stable exp and log of SE3"
-categories: [Lie Group, Lie Algebra, Linear Algebra]
+categories: [Lie Group, Linear Algebra, SE3, SO3]
 ---

 In the problem of SLAM, the pose of the camera is described as $\boldsymbol{\delta} = (\boldsymbol{\omega}, \boldsymbol{\upsilon}) \in \mathfrak{se}(3)$, with $\boldsymbol{\omega} = \theta \boldsymbol{u}$ as the 3-d angle-axis rotation vector, and $\boldsymbol{\upsilon}$ as the 3-d translation vector.